Photos by Emirkan Corut and Ali Berkay Bilge

 Advisor: Simge Burhanoğlu

-Realized in collaboration with Performistanbul and with the support of monoco.io
+Realized in collaboration between Performistanbul and SALT Beyoğlu and with the support of monoco.io